Reiss-Cashmore/java-microbenchmarking-harness-starter/Readme.md

 ```
 java -jar target/benchmarks.jar
 ```
-Enable JSON output by adding the --json flag to your command or run:
+Enable JSON output by adding the `-rf json` and `-rff ./path-for-output/filename`, i.e:
 ```
-java -jar benchmarks.jar -rf json
+java -jar benchmarks.jar -rf json -rff ./benchmark-output
 ```

 > You can export your benchmark to other formats, to see them run: `java -jar benchmarks.jar -lrf`

 # For more information check out the wiki:
 ### [Writing A Benchmark](https://github.com/Reiss-Cashmore/java-microbenchmarking-harness-starter/wiki/Writing-A-Benchmark)